 - Crimson Scholars whose GPA drops below the required cumulative 3.5 or drops below the three credit minimum will be dropped from the program.
 If in the following semester, the student’s cumulative GPA and credits again meet the minimum requirement, the student will automatically be reinstated.

 Additional information is on the Honors College web page at https://honors.nmsu.edu/for-students/crimson-scholars.html.

 Honors College: The Honors College provides motivated undergraduate students with opportunities to broaden and enrich their academic programs.
 In small classes taught by master teachers, honors students engage in lively discussion and collaborative investigation of interdisciplinary topics.
 By taking honors courses, students may also work toward completing general education requirements and disciplinary requirements in their major.

-President’s Report of Academic Achievement: Following the close of the semester, each college dean or community college president publishes a list of students who have achieved honor standing in grades for the previous semester.
+NMSU-A Academic Honor Roll: Following the close of the spring and fall semester, each college dean or community college president publishes a list of students who have achieved honor standing in grades for the previous semester.
 To be eligible, a student must have been enrolled in 12 or more semester credits with a computable grade in each.
-The top 15 percent of eligible students by college for that semester will be named to the President’s Honor List.
+The top 15 percent of eligible students by college for that semester will be recognized for this academic achievement.

 Meritorious Graduate: The designation Meritorious Graduate is awarded to the top 15 percent of the students receiving associate degrees within each college in any one academic year; the students must have completed 45 or more credits with computable grades at NMSU.

 Does not include I grade, N grade, or audit course designations at NMSU.

 For an Associate Degree: Students who complete 45 credit hours as Crimson Scholars and have a minimum GPA of 3.5 or above at the end of their last semester will have “Crimson Scholar Graduate” printed on their final transcript.